acidspud/coding-challenge/README.md

 To run the project, you need Docker and Docker Compose installed.
 The project is containerized, simplifying deployment.
 It includes a database migration strategy for table setup during startup.
 There is also a test user available for initial testing.

+Additionally, useful development commands are available in the Golang Makefile, providing convenient functionality during the development process.

 ### Installation